mnot/I-D/uri-get-off-my-lawn/draft.md

 avoiding impinging upon URI owners' control of them.

-{{RFC5785}} allows specific paths to be 'reserved' for standard use on URI schemes that opt into that mechanism (HTTP and HTTPS by default).
+{{RFC5785}} allows specific paths to be 'reserved' for standard use on URI schemes that opt into that mechanism ('http' and 'https' by default).
 Note, however, that this is not a general "escape valve" for applications that need structured URIs; see that specification for more information.

 Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform